U.S. Beer Industry

-Ch.
-12 Wort Cooling
+Wort Cooling and Aeration

 After hot trub separation, the wort is preferably cooled to a temperature of 5 to 15°C for bottom-fermented beers and to 15 to 18°C for top-fermented beers (pitching temperature).
 The wort is then aerated in preparation for the addition of yeast and subsequent fermentation.

 Fermentation is the process by which fermentable carbohydrates are converted by yeast into alcohol, carbon dioxide, and numerous other byproducts.
 It is these byproducts that have a considerable effect on the taste, aroma, and other properties that characterize the style of beer.

 Following primary fermentation, the “green” or immature beer is far from finished because it contains suspended particles, lacks sufficient carbonation, lacks taste and aroma, and it is physically and microbiologically unstable.
 Conditioning reduces the levels of these undesirable compounds to produce a more finished product.

 Although conditioning-maturation, clarification, and stabilization-plays an important role in reducing yeast and haze loading materials, a final filtration is needed in order to achieve colloidal and microbiological stability.
 The beer must be rendered stable so that visible changes do not occur during its shelf life.